 CZO § 71.8.3 requires that there shall be a minimum 100-foot buffer1 landward from the mean high-water line of tidal waters, tributary streams, and tidal wetlands.
-Moreover, section 71.8.3.a(1) provides that when slopes of 15% or more are within the 100-foot buffer, the buffer shall be expanded by four feet for every one percent of slope or to the top of the slope, whichever is greater.
+Moreover, section 71.8.3.a(1) provides that when slopes of 15% or more are within the 100-foot buffer, the buffer shall be expanded for hydric and highly erodible soil conditions.
 No new impervious surfaces or development activities are permitted in the 100-foot buffer unless an applicant obtains a variance.
 CZO § 71.8.3(b)(1)(c).